-On October 1, 2015, the Company adopted the PJT Partners Inc. 2015 Omnibus Incentive Plan (the "PJT Equity Plan") for the purpose of providing incentive compensation measured by reference to the value of the Company's Class A common stock or Partnership Units.
+On October 1, 2015, the Company adopted the PJT Partners Inc. 2015 Omnibus Incentive Plan, and on April 24, 2019, the Company adopted the Amended and Restated PJT Partners Inc. Omnibus Plan (the "PJT Equity Plan") for the purpose of providing incentive compensation measured by reference to the value of the Company's Class A common stock or Partnership Units.
 The PJT Equity Plan provides for the granting of incentive stock options, nonqualified stock options, stock appreciation rights, restricted stock, restricted stock units, partnership interests and other stock-based or cash-based awards.
-The Company has initially authorized 12.2 million shares of Class A common stock for issuance under the PJT Equity Plan.
+The Company has authorized 17 million shares of Class A common stock for issuance of new awards under the PJT Equity Plan, which is in addition to the shares that were issuable under the plan in connection with the spin-off.
+The Company intends to use newly-issued shares of the Company's Class A common stock to satisfy vested RSU awards under the PJT Equity Plan.

-The following table represents equity-based compensation expense and related income tax benefit for the years ended December 31, 2017, 2016 and 2015, respectively:
+The following table represents equity-based compensation expense and related income tax benefit for the years ended December 31, 2019, 2018 and 2017:

-Year Ended December 31, 2017 2016 2015 Equity-Based Compensation Expense \$ 115,928 \$ 89,010 \$ 65,342 Income Tax Benefit \$ 8,664 \$ 10,678 \$ 2,618
+Year I Ended December 31 , 2019 2018 2017 Equity-Based Compensation Expense \$ 111,568 \$ 117,991 \$ 115,928 Income Tax Benefit \$ 10,709 \$ 9,987 \$ 8,664